 How bad was the violence during the riot.
 The below evidence was used during the state investigation on what happened during the violent uprising.
 The skull is all that remains of one of the convicts who was murdered by the other inmates.
 The rioting inmates were able to capture a tear gas gun.
 They fired the tear gas round into their captured convicts head, note the hole and the round next to it.
 The dead convict was further kicked and then his body was set afire.
 This is all that is left.
 According to some of the people I interviewed, some of the inmates remains could not be identified, that is how brutal the violence was.

 In 1970, due to STAR CHAMBER investigations, the prison was in some easy worse than DEVIL's ISLAND, the old penal colony off the coast of FRENCH GUYANA, yet the STATE authorities did nothing to alleviate the terrible conditions and snitch system inside the prison.
 THe corruption at the prison amonst the staff was bad, this led to a dog eat dog environment inside the OLD MAIN.
 The result is the above picture.
 Below is a short documentary with FARRAKHAN, who is a very smart man.
-His theme is about the prison system and it is not about reform the system is about profit and destruction of people.
+His theme is about the prison system and he shows the viewer -- prison is not about reform the individual it is about profit and destruction of people.